php-fig/fig-standards/proposed/phpdoc.md

 should be included.

-An additional use of @internal is to add internal comments or additional description text inline to the Long Description.
+An additional use of @internal is to add internal comments or additional description text inline to the Description.
 This may be done, for example, to withhold certain business-critical or confusing information when generating documentation from the source code of this piece of software.